 What is The Culture of Respect?

-The course is co-created in real-time by the participants and team of facilitators.
+Our flagship program, The Culture of Respect, is co-created in real-time by the participants and team of facilitators.
 Together, we explore 7 different systems of oppression through activities, guided discussions, and structured "Speak Outs."

 Join Us